kborovik/pki-db/README.md

 # TLS (SSL) PKI for DevOps

-The repository helps to create and test a Certificate Signing Request (CSR).
+The repository helps to create and test a Certificate Signing Request (CSR) with OpenSSL.

 ## Problem